 The value in the variable Enable determines the behavior of the device.
-If it is true, i.e. nonzero and no error condition exists, the PSU modules are enabled (see bit ST\PSU\ENB\CTRL in Tab.
-12, i.e. the constant COM\HVPSU2D\ST\PSU\ENB\CTRL in the declaration file COM-HVPSU2D.h.
-If the variable Enable is false, the PSU modules are disabled
+If it is true, i.e. it is nonzero and no error conditions exist, the PSU modules are enabled (see bit ST\PSU\ENB\CTRL in Tab.
+12, i.e. the constant COM\HVPSU2D\ST\PSU\ENB\CTRL in the declaration file COM-HVPSU2D.h).
+If the variable Enable is false, the PSU modules are disabled.

-Note that the value of the enable bit is stored in the NVM and is restored during startup.
-This means that if the device is enabled it will be enabled at power-on and will produce output voltages.
+Note that the value of the enable state is stored in the NVM and is restored during startup.
+This means that if the device is enabled, it will be enabled at power-on and will produce output voltages.

-The response to the direct command $(\mathbb{E}\mathcal{A})$ contains one Boolean character (B) for the variable Enable.
+The response to the direct command $(\mathbb{E} \not\subset)$ contains one Boolean character (B) for the variable Enable.